Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn usz LinkedHashSet.remove_all_from(&set, LinkedHashSet* other)
 ```

-Free all memory allocated by the hash set.
 ```c3
 fn void LinkedHashSet.free(&set)
 ```

-Clear all elements from the set while keeping the underlying storage
 ```c3
 fn void LinkedHashSet.clear(&set)
 ```
 ```c3
 fn void LinkedHashSet.reserve(&set, usz capacity)
 ```

-Returns the union of two sets (A | B)
 ```c3
 fn LinkedHashSet LinkedHashSet.set_union(&self, Allocator allocator, LinkedHashSet* other)
 ```
 ```c3
 fn LinkedHashSet LinkedHashSet.tset_union(&self, LinkedHashSet* other)
 ```

-Returns the intersection of the two sets (A & B)
 ```c3
 fn LinkedHashSet LinkedHashSet.intersection(&self, Allocator allocator, LinkedHashSet* other)
 ```
 ```c3
 fn LinkedHashSet LinkedHashSet.tintersection(&self, LinkedHashSet* other)
 ```

-Return this set - other, so (A & ~B)
 ```c3
 fn LinkedHashSet LinkedHashSet.difference(&self, Allocator allocator, LinkedHashSet* other)
 ```
 ```c3
 fn LinkedHashSet LinkedHashSet.tdifference(&self, LinkedHashSet* other)
 ```

-Return (A ^ B)
 ```c3
 fn LinkedHashSet LinkedHashSet.symmetric_difference(&self, Allocator allocator, LinkedHashSet* other)
 ```
 ```c3
 fn LinkedHashSet LinkedHashSet.tsymmetric_difference(&self, LinkedHashSet* other)
 ```

-Check if this hash set is a subset of another set.
 ```c3
 fn bool LinkedHashSet.is_subset(&self, LinkedHashSet* other)
 ```